integer-net/Solr/doc/manual.md

 #### Use Custom Price Intervals
 If you don't want to have a linear arrangement of intervals and you are using Solr 4.10 or above, you can set the desired interval borders for the price filter individually here.
 In the example *10,20,50,100,200,300,400,500* this would be the intervals *0.00-10.00*, *10.00-20.00*, *20.00-50.00* and so on until *400.00-500.00* and *from 500.00*.

+#### Redirect to product page on direct match in one of these attributes

+If the entered search term is an exact match with an important attribute of a product, you can here activate a direct redirect to the matching product page.
+As a result, the way to the product is shortened, because you skip the step of showing the search results page.
+It is recommended to only use this redirect for attributes which have unique values for each product.

+#### Redirect to category page on direct match in one of these attributes

+Just like a redirect to a product page, you can also activate redirects for search terms which exactly match a category's attribute.
+Please make sure to only use this feature for attributes which allow for unambiguous matching with a category page.

 ### Category Pages

 ![Category Pages](http://www.integer-net.com/download/solr/integernet-solr-config-category-display-en.png)